srk0102/boat-tracker/README.md

 Some users may be unfamiliar with git and Github as a method of source control (keeping records of code).
 [This page](https://github.com/ngAlexander9/UV-C-Propulsion-System/wiki/git-Github-Overview) in the wiki elaborates on the purpose of git and basic usage.

+## Github Desktop

+Github Desktop is the GUI (graphical user interface) for git and Github.
+It is likely easier to use than command-line git for the average user.

 ## Evaluation
 The following video provides a demonstration and overview of the project.